EMULSIVE | Apr 18, 2018 | 11

 - The AEROgraphic project part 6 – conclusion and example images (this article)

-As the build part of this project has now come to a close, this article will:
+As the build part of this project has now come to a close, this article covers the following:

 It’s also worth noting that part one has been updated to include instructions on bleaching your Aero Ektar lens.
 It was my intention to provide instructions in this article but upon further thought, it makes sense for this to be included in part one.